-Madison is a junior in her first year of journalism.
-She plays both lacrosse and field hockey, is a total book worm, and loves to write.
+Madison is a senior in her third year of journalism.
+She plays lacrosse and work at Carters Mountain during the summer.

 February 16, 2021